 We reckon you only need one of these reasons to buy a Raspberry Pi for your children.
 With five, your mind should be truly made up!

 If your kids are tech-inclined, you might also want to consider getting them started with coding using these 3 projects for kids using Microsoft Small Basic.
+Or for many types of projects, these sites have DIY crafts that are great for kids and teens.

 Do your kids have a Raspberry Pi?
 What projects have they completed, with or without your help?
 Tell us in the comments.